-The "Valuation for Solvency Purposes" section states the principles and bases applied by AHEL in preparing the Solvency II economic balance sheet (EBS).
+The "Valuation for Solvency Purposes" section states the principles and bases applied by AHEL in preparing the Solvency II Economic Balance Sheet (EBS).
 AHEL's Solvency II balance sheet has been prepared using the default accounting consolidation method (Method 1).

 AHEL's subsidiaries consist of largely insurance undertakings and service providing entities.
-Whilst AHEL and the majority of its subsidiaries have a 30 November financial period end, the subsidiaries AIG Life and AIG Israel have non-coterminous period end at 31 December.
-At 30 November 2020, AHEL has consolidated AIG Israel's EBS as at year ended 30 September 2020 and AIG Life's EBS as at year ended 31 December 2020.
+Whilst AHEL and the majority of its subsidiaries have a 30 November financial period end, the subsidiary AIG Israel has a non-coterminous period end at 31 December.
+At 30 November 2021, AHEL has consolidated AIG Israel's EBS as at year-ended 30 September 2021.

 Solvency II requires Technical Provisions to be segmented by Solvency II lines of business.
 Currently, the PRA regulations do not apply to AIG Israel and therefore it is not required to produce an annual SFCR.
 However, the Israeli regulator has been moving steadily towards implementing a prudential regime similar to Solvency II.
-The technical provisions valuation methodology for AIG Israel is in line with Solvency II regulations.
+The Technical Provisions valuation methodology for AIG Israel is in line with Solvency II regulations.

-For AHEL the consolidated Best Estimate of Technical Provisions is calculated as the sum of Solvency II Best Estimates of AIG UK, AIG Life and AIG Israel.
-AHEL's Risk Margin is the sum of solo Risk Margins for AIG UK, AIG Life and AIG Israel.
+For AHEL the consolidated best estimate of Technical Provisions is calculated as the sum of Solvency II Best Estimates of AIG UK and AIG Israel.
+AHEL's Risk Margin is the sum of solo Risk Margins for AIG UK and AIG Israel.